 background preloader

-Listen Project How to Build a Collective Intelligence Platform to Crowdsource Almost Anything Introduction The MIT Center for Collective Intelligence recently published an important overview of the theory and mechanisms behind successful crowdsourcing efforts.
+How to Build a Collective Intelligence Platform to Crowdsource Almost Anything Introduction The MIT Center for Collective Intelligence recently published an important overview of the theory and mechanisms behind successful crowdsourcing efforts.
 Their report, called “Harnessing Crowds: Mapping the Genome of Collective Intelligence“, can be found here.
 Their research reveals similarities behind many high-profile collective intelligence (CI) systems, including Threadless, Wikipedia and InnoCentive.
-It then describes how these lesson can be applied to the design of other successful CI platforms.
 I call this work the MIT Approach to Collective Intelligence, which is a generic approach applicable to a wide range of problems and circumstances.
 The MIT approach to collective intelligence According to the Center for Collective Intelligence, a good collective intelligence platform (CI) must address the following themes: These four themes then translate into the following four questions: What is to be accomplished?
-Figure 1, the basic building blocks of a CI system Conclusion
+Figure 1, below, illustrates how these four themes and questions interact to form the building blocks of any collective intelligence system.
+Conclusion

 Columns / B S Raghavan : Ringing in the era of people's power Without any exaggeration, 2011 has indeed been a turning point, a cathartic experience, giving a foretaste of the invincible power people have for bringing about whatever change they want.
 I have never in all my life known a turn of the year that has not been marked by a gloom-and-doom syndrome in the outpourings in the media.
 If you want evidence, go to the section in the Madras University Library keeping old dailies and pick up at random issues of 1948, 1949 or 1950 — whatever comes to hand.
 If you remove the allusions to contemporary names and read on, you will have the illusion that you are reading today's newspapers: The same alarm being sounded about things falling apart, the centre not being able to hold and mere anarchy and blood-dimmed tide being loosed upon the world — in the ready-to-order words from the poem The Second Coming, of William Butler Yeats.
 It has been no different at the passing of 2011.
 Calm down, everybody.
 That's the future that is beckoning to us.
 It was M.

 Earth Hour » Best Procrastination Tip Ever :zen habits Post written by Leo Babauta.
 Your first thought as you look at this article will be, “I’ll read this later.”
 But don’t.
-Let the urge to switch to a new task pass.
-Read this now.
 It’ll take you two minutes.
 I’ve written the book on ending procrastination, but I’ve since come up with a very simple technique for beating everyone’s favorite nemesis.
 Try it now: Identify the most important thing you have to do today.
 Clear away distractions.
 Sit there, and focus on getting started.
 Pay attention to your mind, as it starts to have urges to switch to another task.
 But don’t move.
 Notice also your mind trying to justify not doing the task.
 Now just take one small action to get started.
 Get started, and the rest will flow.

 What A Detroit Supper Club Teaches Us About Co-Creativity A social movement is underway in downtown Detroit.
 Each month, 100 or so individuals pay $5 for admission to a loft, where they eat a dinner of organic soup (and other foods) prepared by volunteers.
 Diners share ideas and connections, hear presentations from artists who are working on projects aimed at improving the city, and then vote on which project will receive proceeds from the evening's dinner.
 Detroit SOUP organizers call the gathering "a democratic experiment in micro-funding," but it’s much more than that: It’s an example of the power of co-creativity, and it represents the way forward for organizations that want to remain relevant and reach consumers in an authentic way.
 In recent years, crowdsourcing has become a trendy tactic for soliciting input and engaging consumers, but in reality this approach is nothing more than an open call for submissions.
 Yesterday, businesses succeeded through industrial or technological expertise, with little need to converse with consumers.